ARMOUR Residential REIT Inc. (ARR) Shares Down Despite Recent Market Volatility

 ARR’s Market Performance

-ARR stock saw a decrease of -5.61% in the past week, with a monthly decline of -18.15% and a quarterly a decrease of -13.82%.
-The volatility ratio for the week is 2.77%, and the volatility levels for the last 30 days are 2.84% for ARMOUR Residential REIT Inc. (ARR).
-The simple moving average for the last 20 days is -10.11% for ARR stock, with a simple moving average of -19.45% for the last 200 days.
+ARR’s stock has seen a -4.02% decrease for the week, with a -15.35% drop in the past month and a -14.19% fall in the past quarter.
+The volatility ratio for the week is 4.93%, and the volatility levels for the past 30 days are at 3.25% for ARMOUR Residential REIT Inc. The simple moving average for the last 20 days is -7.39% for ARR stock, with a simple moving average of -19.30% for the last 200 days.

 Analysts’ Opinion of ARR